Sand Springs triple murder-suicide: Phillip Ross' friends say he had been moving beyond troubled past

 But when he learned the truth, he said, “I just could not fathom anything like that.”

-Burgess was notified by a friend who went to the scene to ask police what had happened.
+Burgess was notified of the tragedy by a friend who went to the scene to ask police what had happened.

 “Naïve me wanted to believe that someone had entered the home and done that, and that’s what I tried to convince myself at that point,” he said.